sirwebdev/pem2jwk-parser/README.md

 # Pem2Jwk

 A tool to convert a PEM file to a JSON Web Key (JWK).

-The package provides methods to convert both public and private PEM files, as well as a method to convert a private PEM to a public JWK.
+AThe package provides methods to convert both public and private PEM files, as well as a method to convert a private PEM to a public JWK.

 ## Requirements